algorandfoundation/docs/docs/rest-apis/algod.md

 **Description**
-Given a specific account public key, this call returns the accounts status, balance and spendable amounts
+Given a specific account public key, this call returns the account's status, balance and spendable amounts

 **Parameters**